|Our firm deals only with the

 grabs.
 Also, those who have been acquired by a larger firm

 find themselves uncomfortable and feeling unconnected.

-fast clip.
 The Internet is

 reaching out through e-commerce to many client segments that were handled by